 17. American Copper Butterfly

-American Copper butterflies, also known as Lycaena phlaeas, are common in Maryland during summer.
+American Copper butterflies, known as Lycaena phlaeas, are common in Maryland during summer.

-These small, bright orange and black types of butterflies in Maryland can often be found fluttering around meadows, fields, and gardens, feeding on nectar from flowers such as milkweed and thistle.
+These small, bright orange, and black butterflies can often be found fluttering around meadows, fields, and gardens in Maryland, feeding on nectar from flowers such as milkweed and thistle.

 The American Copper butterfly is a member of the Lycaenidae family, which includes many other small, colorful butterfly species.